 You can eat vegetables—as long as they’re low in carbs.
 Hence, I’ve put together a list below of the ideal veggies for your daily meals.
 They’re so low in sugars and starches you can virtually load your plate with them, without being concerned about breaking your carb fast.

 You knew it was coming, right?

-In fact, if you follow the above diet regime—you should still drop weight.
+In fact, if you follow the above diet regimen—you should still drop weight.
 But, we’re talking about how to lose weight quickly—and that involves some exercise.

 Ideally, you will lift weights.

 You can join a gym and take advantage of their extensive facilities.
-But, if time, location or cost are preventative, there’s nothing stopping you from having some dumbbells or a bench at home.
+But, if time, location, or cost are preventative, there’s nothing stopping you from working out with some dumbbells or taking advantage of a bench at home.